Contrasting Intercontinental Exchange (ICE) & Its Competitors

-Intercontinental Exchange (NYSE: ICE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its competitors?
-We will compare Intercontinental Exchange to related businesses based on the strength of its analyst recommendations, earnings, valuation, profitability, institutional ownership, risk and dividends.
+Intercontinental Exchange (NYSE: ICE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it compare to its peers?
+We will compare Intercontinental Exchange to related businesses based on the strength of its institutional ownership, earnings, profitability, risk, valuation, analyst recommendations and dividends.

 Dividends